Novgorod/Rumble-Video-Lister-v2/README.md

 ## Features

 The tool displays a metadata list of discovered videos, which can be optionally logged to a text file.
 Anonymized videos do not have descriptive metadata (title and channel name) and are embed-only, i.e., only accessible through their embed URL.
 The collected metadata includes:
-- Timestamp (either the time of the upload or the scheduled publication time; currently running livestreams are marked as "LIVE")
+- Timestamp (either the time of the upload or the scheduled publication time)
-- Video duration
+- Video duration (currently running livestreams are marked as "LIVE")
 - Channel name (for anonymized videos "hostid1")
 - Title (for anonymized videos this only includes a sequential numeric ID)
 - Canonical video URL (for anonymized videos the embed URL, since the canonical URL appears as private)